berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

   displayDeuce (S k) s | GT = void (negEqSym EQnotGT (rewrite compareSameIsEq k in p))
 ```

-And here we go, it compiles and we have proven that if each players has scored
+And here we go, it compiles and we have proven that if each player have scored
 at least 3 points and have the same number of points, their score will be
 "deuce".